 Get rid of concrete spalling by resurfacing the concrete

-If your driveway surface is spalling, the most likely cause is an installation mistake.
+If your driveway surface has spalling concrete, the most likely cause is an installation mistake.
 Common mistakes include adding too much water to the mix, to make it easier to pour; sprinkling the surface of the concrete with water, to extend finishing time; and not curing the concrete properly after installation.

 Resurfacing your driveway, patio or basement floor with a 1/2-in. concrete overlay fixes the problem.
 Enlist a couple of helpers and overlay the concrete surface one section at a time.
 A section is an area about 10 x 12 ft. that is defined by the existing control joints.
 Before starting, power wash the entire surface and brush it with a stiff broom and a cleaner/degreaser concentrate available from the hardware store.